-The qualification and verification factors for each type of temporary privilege are summarized in the chart attached as Appendix D to this Policy.
+The qualification and verification factors for each type of temporary privilege are summarized in the chart attached as Appendix E to this Policy.

 - (a) Applicants.
-Temporary privileges for an applicant for initial appointment may be granted by the CEO under the following conditions: - (1) the applicant has submitted a complete application, along with any application fee; - (2) the verification process is complete, including, but not limited to: verification of current licensure, relevant training or experience, current competence (i.e., verification of hospital affiliations and work history for at least the last five years), ability to exercise the privileges requested, and current professional liability coverage; compliance with privileges criteria; and consideration of information from the National Practitioner Data Bank, from a criminal background check, and from OIG queries; - (3) the applicant demonstrates that (i) there are no current or previously successful challenges to his or her licensure or registration, and (ii) he or she has not been subject to involuntary termination of appointment or involuntary limitation, reduction, denial, or loss of clinical privileges, at another health care facility; - (4) the application is pending review by the MEC and the Board, following a favorable recommendation by the Chief of Staff; and - (5) temporary privileges for a Medical Staff applicant will be granted for a maximum period of 120 consecutive days.
+Temporary privileges for an applicant for initial appointment may be granted by the CEO under the following conditions: - (1) the applicant has submitted a complete application, along with any application fee; - (2) the verification process is complete, including, but not limited to: verification of current licensure, relevant training or experience, current competence (i.e., verification of hospital affiliations and work history for at least the last five years), ability to exercise the privileges requested, and current professional liability coverage; compliance with privileges criteria; and consideration of information from the National Practitioner Data Bank, from a criminal background check, and from OIG queries; - (3) the applicant demonstrates that (i) there are no current or previously successful challenges to his or her licensure or registration, and (ii) he or she has not been subject to involuntary termination of appointment or involuntary limitation, reduction, denial, or loss of clinical privileges, at another health care facility; - (4) the application is pending review by the MEC and the Board, following a favorable recommendation by the Chief of Staff and the Credentials Committee or its Chair, and after considering the evaluation of the department chair; and - (5) temporary privileges for a Medical Staff applicant will be granted for a maximum period of 120 consecutive days. - (b) Locum Tenens.
+The CEO may grant temporary privileges to an individual serving as a locum tenens for a practitioner who is on vacation, attending an educational seminar, or ill, and/or otherwise needs coverage assistance for a period of time, under the following conditions:

-- (b) Locum Tenens.
-The CEO may grant temporary privileges to an individual serving as a locum tenens for a practitioner who is on vacation, attending an educational seminar, or ill, and/or otherwise needs coverage assistance for a period of time, under the following conditions: - (1) the applicant has submitted an appropriate application, along with any application fee; - (2) the applicant meets the relevant threshold eligibility criteria outlined in Section 2.A.1 of this Policy; - (3) the verification process is complete, including, but not limited to: verification of current licensure, current competence (i.e., verification of hospital affiliations and work history for at least the last five years), ability to exercise the privileges requested, and current professional liability coverage; compliance with privileges criteria; and consideration of information from the National Practitioner Data Bank, from a criminal background check, and from OIG queries; - (4) the applicant demonstrates that (i) there are no current or previously successful challenges to his or her licensure or registration, and (ii) he or she has not been subject to involuntary termination of appointment or involuntary limitation, reduction, denial, or loss of clinical privileges, at another health care facility; - (5) the applicant has received a favorable recommendation from the Chief of Staff: - (6) the applicant will be subject to any focused professional practice requirements established by the Hospital; and - (7) the individual may exercise locum tenens privileges for a maximum of 180 days, consecutive or not, anytime during the 24-month period following the date they are granted, subject to the following conditions: - (i) the individual must notify Medical Staff Services at least 10 days prior to each time that he or she will be exercising these privileges (exceptions for shorter notice periods may be considered in situations involving health issues); and - (ii) along with this notification, the individual must inform Medical Staff Services of any change that has occurred to any of the information provided on the initial application for locum tenens privileges.
+- (1) the applicant has submitted an appropriate application, along with any application fee; - (2) the applicant meets the relevant threshold eligibility criteria outlined in Section 2.A.1 of this Policy; - (3) the verification process is complete, including, but not limited to: verification of current licensure, current competence (i.e., verification of hospital affiliations and work history for at least the last five years), ability to exercise the privileges requested, and current professional liability coverage; compliance with privileges criteria; and consideration of information from the National Practitioner Data Bank, from a criminal background check, and from OIG queries; - (4) the applicant demonstrates that (i) there are no current or previously successful challenges to his or her licensure or registration, and (ii) he or she has not been subject to involuntary termination of appointment or involuntary limitation, reduction, denial, or loss of clinical privileges, at another health care facility; - (5) the applicant has received a favorable recommendation from the Chief of Staff and/or Credentials Committee Chair, after considering the evaluation of the department chair; - (6) the applicant will be subject to any focused professional practice requirements established by the Hospital; and - (7) the individual may exercise locum tenens privileges for a maximum of 180 days, consecutive or not, anytime during the 24-month period following the date they are granted, subject to the following conditions: - (i) the individual must notify Medical Staff Services at least 10 days prior to each time that he or she will be exercising these privileges (exceptions for shorter notice periods may be considered in situations involving health issues); and - (ii) along with this notification, the individual must inform Medical Staff Services of any change that has occurred to any of the information provided on the initial application for locum tenens privileges.